 - Sport 24: 1.25″ (30mm) grip diameter

-The grip material on all Elite Series and Sport Series models is TPR, or Thermoplastic Rubber, which is a composite material with properties of both plastic and rubber.
+The default grips on all Elite Series and Sport Series models is TPR, or Thermoplastic Rubber, which is a composite material with properties of both plastic and rubber.
 It’s strong and solid but not brittle.
-While not as grippy as knurled steel, it does have tacky feel for good grip without any abrasiveness.
+While not as grippy as knurled steel, it does have a tacky feel for good grip without any abrasiveness.

 I’ve already mentioned the weights of the nested weight blocks for the PowerBlock Elite vs Sport models in my overview section.
 However, I’ll quickly list out the amount of weight per weight block below, so it’s all in one place: